 Example: Connect JSON Content to Your Community

 Here's an example of how to set up JSON content in your community using CMS Connect.
-This example connects your community to a WordPress blog with JSON content.
+This example pulls in JSON content from a WordPress CMS into your community.

 Example: Connect JSON Content to Your Community